-Yes, I did say burden.
-When humans were hunter-gatherers to carry more than you need was a burden.
-It has just been since the Agricultural movement humans began to steadily acquire more than needed.
+Yes, I did say a burden.
+When humans were hunter-gatherers carrying more than they need was a burden.
+It has just since the Agricultural movement humans began to steadily acquire more than needed.

 The Agriculture movement afforded humans the opportunity to set up semi-permanent domiciles in one location.
 Humans are now able to accumulate more than could be carried and more than needed to survive.

 With the ability to safely store food and accumulate more possessions than needed to survive without immediate ill effects begins the race to the bottom.

-Will living a Minimalist Lifestyle prevent war, hunger and cause world peace?
+Will living a Minimalist Lifestyle prevent war, and hunger, and cause world peace?
 Hell no!
 LOL.
-Let’s look at what a Minimalist Lifestyle is and it’s praised benefits.

 What A Minimalist Lifestyle Is Not

 The interest in Minimalism and The Minimalist Lifestyle has been on the rise for many years.
 The Minimalist Lifestyle is not a radical lifestyle.
-Before I answer the question “what is a minimalist lifestyle?” let’s look what it is not.
+Before I answer the question “what is a minimalist lifestyle?” let’s look at what it is not.